Cranberry fruit rot: Management

 The management of CFR can be complicated and varies due to the number of pathogens and the temporal aspect of fruit rot.
 Fungicides applied during the projected times of infection and on potential areas, such as flowers and after fruit set, are effective at deterring fruit rot.
-Due to the number of pathogens, general fungicides such as chlorothalonil, instead of specific-targeting fungicides, are more effective.
-However, fungicides can reduce fruit quality and fruit set in some cases, thus their use is often limited.
+Due to the number of pathogens, general fungicides such as chlorothalonil are more effective than specific-targeting fungicides.
+However, fungicides can sometimes reduce fruit quality and set; thus, their use is often limited.
 Harvest can also play a role in reducing the risk of pathogens.
-Wet harvest using floodwater, although quicker and easier, can spread pathogens, which would increase chances of storage rot.
+Wet harvest using floodwater, although quicker and easier, can spread pathogens, which would increase the chances of storage rot.
 Dry harvests can cause more damage to vines and take longer, but can reduce disease spread and decrease the potential of storage rot.
 Depending on the final use of cranberries, each harvest type can be beneficial.
-Sanding, a process where sand is laid on the field to stimulate root growth from the harvested cranberries, could actually play a role in covering up inoculum with plant debris, which may decrease the chances of field and storage rot.
-Resistance and biological controls have proved difficult to validate due to the disease complex being composed of different fungal pathogens.
+Sanding, a process where sand is laid on the field to stimulate root growth from the harvested cranberries, could actually cover up inoculum with plant debris, which may decrease the chances of field and storage rot.
+Resistance and biological controls have proved difficult to validate due to the disease complex comprising different fungal pathogens.